Real property: Estates and ownership interests defined

 Estates may be held jointly as joint tenants with rights of survivorship or as tenants in common.
 The difference between these two types of joint ownership of an estate in land is basically the inheritability of the estate and the shares of interest that each tenant owns.

 In a joint tenancy with rights of survivorship deed or JTWROS, the death of one tenant means that the surviving tenants become the sole owners of the estate.
 Nothing passes to the heirs of the deceased tenant.
 In some jurisdictions, the specific words "with right of survivorship" must be used, or the tenancy will assume to be tenants in common without rights of survivorship.
 The co-owners always take a JTWROS deed in equal shares, so each tenant must own an equal share of the property regardless of any contribution to the purchase price.
-If the property is someday sold or subdivided, the proceeds must be distributed equally with no credits given for any excess that anyone co-owner may have contributed to purchase the property.
+If the property is someday sold or subdivided, the proceeds must be distributed equally with no credits given for any excess that any one co-owner may have contributed to purchase the property.

 The death of a co-owner of tenants in common (TIC) deed will have a heritable portion of the estate in proportion to his ownership interest which is presumed to be equal among all tenants unless otherwise stated in the transfer deed.
 However, if TIC property is sold or subdivided, in some States, Provinces, etc., a credit can be automatically made for unequal contributions to the purchase price (unlike a partition of a JTWROS deed).

 Real property may be owned jointly with several tenants, through devices such as the condominium, housing cooperative, and building cooperative.

-Bundle of Rights
+Bundle of rights

-Real property is unique because there are multiple rights associated with each piece of property.
-For example, most U.S. jurisdictions recognized the following rights: right to sell; right to lease; right to acquire minerals, gas, oil, etc. within the land; right to use; right to possess; right to develop; etc. These multiple rights are important because owners of the real property can generally do what they choose with each right.
-For example, the owner could choose to keep all the rights but lease the right to drill for oil to an oil company, or the owner could choose to keep all the rights but lease the property to a tenant.
-In other words, the owner can elect to keep, lease or sell the rights to the land.
+Property consists of what has been referred to as a "bundle of rights" or a "bundle of sticks."
+The most important "sticks" in the bundle are: the right to transfer, the right to exclude, the right to use, and the right to destroy.

+The right to transfer

+Also called alienability, the right to transfer means that the owner may freely transfer or alienate his property to anyone.
+The scope of this right may be limited for public policy reasons; who can transfer, what can be transferred, and how property may be transferred may be regulated.
+For example, an insane person may neither transfer nor obtain real property; certain types of property may not be transferred at all, while some can be given away but not sold; how property is transferred can be regulated to avoid fraud, uncertainty, or other legal problems.